L42-AI/AH/README.md

 When using the application, the user can select any of these experiments to reproduce the results in the interest of reliability and replicability.
 Reproducibility of Lecture Graphs

-In order to reproduce the different plots go to the Experiment folder and run:
+In order to reproduce the different plots go to the Experiment/scripts folder and run:

 - Experiment_best_multiplier.py for the different Multipliers plot
 - Experiment_300_Generations.py for the 300 generations Experiment